 What about the fees you must pay to your advisor for managing the portfolio and financial planning?
 Wouldn’t the opportunity cost of that fee lead to a much bigger portfolio over the years?
 Professional management and financial planning often prevent dozens of potential mistakes – any one of which pays for that fee for years, if not decades.

 The more you know, the more you realize that you don’t know everything and do not have the time to learn and stay on top of everything.
+Unfortunately, you cannot Google your way to proper financial planning and success.
 Working with a fiduciary advisor can help provide objective, fiduciary advice to help an individual stay true to their financial plan and goals.
 Just as the attorney who represents himself has a fool for a client, financial planning and investing should be left to the professionals giving fiduciary advice for a better outcome.

 –Michelle Gessner, CFP®